Many Mediterranean Diet recipes are aphrodisiacs.

 What exactly is an aphrodisiac?
 Simply put, it is a food or substance that increases sexual desire or excitement.
 Do you ever feel frisky after drinking a glass of champagne?
 That is an example of consuming an aphrodisiac.
 There are many juicy and delicious foods, drinks and spices with aphrodisiac properties.
 Here are some of our favorites:

-Chocolate is of course, the food most associated with Valentine’s Day.
-Beyond it’s deliciousness, it is known to increase desire and boost the neurotransmitters in the brain, often mimicking the feelings we have when we fall in love.
+Chocolate is known to increase desire and boost the neurotransmitters in the brain, often mimicking the feelings we have when we fall in love.
 You can eat it as candy, use it as a dip for other sensual fruits (think figs, apricots, grapes) or even brush it on skin.
 No matter how you experience it, allow yourself to delight in the pleasure it offers up.